Deluge as Earthday

 In the first scene, Noah’s son, Ham, plucks a flower smaller than his fingernail because is it pretty.
 Noah upbraids him, saying that everything in nature has its place, and we can only take what we need.

 What was the point of that?
-Ham was not pulling the wings off of flies just to see them die, nor was his hunting elephants and taking only the tusks and letting the rest of the beast go to waste.
+Ham was not pulling the wings off of flies just to see them die, nor was he hunting elephants and taking only the tusks and letting the rest of the beast go to waste.
 He plucked a flower so tiny and pale as to be almost invisible.
 I cannot imagine the film maker expect us to take Noah seriously at this point.
 Even the most extreme of Buddhist ascetics do not carry the principle of respect for all life to this extreme, nor do the most extreme of Greenpeace environmentalists.

 Noah then comes across three men hunting a scaly looking dog critter, apparently one of the races the Creator did not see fit to preserve.
 A fight ensues, and Noah, who will not pluck a flower nor step on a blade of grass, uses his elite Patriarch ninja-fu skills on the wights, and kills the men in short order.